Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Results and Discussions

 \subsection{Inelastic Neutron Scattering}

-To understand phonon and magnon excitations, the crystal electric field (CEF), and to interpret the magnetic ground state, we performed inelastic neutron scattering (INS) experiments at various incident energies.
-FIG.$6$(a)--(c) color contour plots describing low-energy excitations in the $Q$ region $0.5$ to $4.0~\text{\AA}^{-1}$, recorded at temperatures of $5~\mathrm{K}$, $30~\mathrm{K}$, and $100~\mathrm{K}$ with an incident energy $E_i = 29.7~\mathrm{meV}$.
-The $1$D plot in FIG.$6$(d) displays excitations at $2.9$, $4.9$, and $9.6~\mathrm{meV}$, which diminish at $30~\mathrm{K}$ and completely vanish above the ordering temperature at $100~\mathrm{K}$, indicating the magnetic origin of these feature.
-Further, the intensity of these low-energy excitations decreases with increasing Q, as the magnetic form factor decreases with increasing Q. Hence, these excitations are characterized as magnon excitations.
+To understand phonon and magnon excitations, the crystal electric field (CEF), and to interpret the magnetic ground state, we performed inelastic neutron scattering (INS) experiments at various incident energies ~\cite{ref55}.
+FIG.$7$(a)--(c) color contour plots describing low-energy excitations in the $Q$ region $0.4$ to $1.2~\text{\AA}^{-1}$, recorded at temperatures of $5~\mathrm{K}$, $30~\mathrm{K}$, and $100~\mathrm{K}$ with an incident energy $E_i = 29.7~\mathrm{meV}$.
+The $1$D plot in FIG. $7$ (d) displays excitations at around $2.9$, $4.9$, and $9.6~\mathrm{meV}$, which diminish at $30~\mathrm{K}$ and completely vanish above the ordering temperature at $100~\mathrm{K}$, indicating the magnetic origin of these features.
+Further, the intensity of these low-energy excitations decreases with increasing Q, as the magnetic form factor decreases with increasing Q. Hence, these excitations are characterised as magnon excitations.
+Such a temperature dependence is characteristic of collective magnetic (magnon) excitations (see FIG. $7 $(d)), which vanish above the magnetic ordering temperature, whereas crystal electric field (CEF) excitations typically persist well above the ordering temperature ~\cite{ref54}.
+Further, the dispersive nature of these excitations is discussed and elaborated in FIGs.~S4 and S5 in the Supplementary Material \cite{ref50}.